Rekteiru/Hot-Shirtless-Men/README.md

 Support me on Ko-fi!
 https://ko-fi.com/rekteiru

----USE AT YOUR OWN RISK, I AM NOT RESPONSIBLE IF YOU GET FLAGGED BY WATCHDOG (very low chance tbh)---

 Known issues:
 - Does not contain any rats (will add soonTM)
 - It can sometimes crash while drawing a bow under very specific circumstances. (fixed on 1.0.4)